SFO - YTO

 • Which airline alliances offer flights from San Francisco to Toronto?

-Star Alliance is the only airline alliance operating flights between San Francisco and Toronto.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between San Francisco and Toronto, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from San Francisco to Toronto?